Dev-Craig44/reactTesting/README.md

 4. Drag and drop `index.html` into your browser window.

 You’ll now see a detailed report showing which lines, branches, and functions are covered by your tests.

+## 📚 Mocking APIs — Summary

+**The Complete React Testing Course**
+© 2024 Code with Mosh (codewithmosh.com)

+---

+- **Mock Service Worker (MSW)**
+  A library that intercepts HTTP requests made by your application, allowing you to mock server responses for testing purposes.

+- **@mswjs/data**
+  A companion library for MSW that provides an in-memory database.
+It lets you model entities, create relationships, and generate handlers automatically for REST or GraphQL APIs.

+- **Faker (@faker-js/faker)**
+  A library for generating fake (but realistic) data, such as product names, prices, emails, and more.
+Useful for seeding mocks and creating test data.

+- **React Query**
+  A library for managing server state in React applications.
+It offers powerful features out of the box:

+  - Caching
+  - Automatic retries
+  - Automatic syncing
+  - Background refetching

+- **Reusable Utilities**
+  Extract common test utilities (e.g., rendering, simulating API errors, delays).
+This makes test code more concise and easier to understand.

+- **Code Coverage Before Refactoring**
+  Always run coverage before refactoring production code to ensure all logic is covered by tests.
+This provides a safety net and reduces the chance of regressions.